Neuro checks assess an individual’s neurological functions, motor and sensory response, and level of consciousness.

-- Perform an A/O (alert & oriented) and do a comparison against the patients baseline
+- Perform an A/O (alert & oriented) and make a comparison against the patient’s baseline

 - Perform tongue midline (have patient stick their tongue out and observe any sideways deviation)

-- Perform light touch (feather), cotton or pressure tests (observe physical response, sensitivity to touch and check for numbness or lack of movement)
+- Perform light touch (feather), cotton, or pressure tests (observe physical response, and sensitivity to touch, and check for numbness or lack of movement)

-- Have patient raise each arm and wiggle fingers.
-Push against arms to check for arm strength, balance, tremors or drifting
+- Have the patient raise each arm and wiggle fingers.
+Push against arms to check for arm strength, balance, tremors, or drifting

-- Have patient lift each leg and wiggle toes.
-Push against legs to check for leg strength, balance, tremors or drifting.
+- Have the patient lift each leg and wiggle toes.
+Push against the legs to check for leg strength, balance, tremors, or drifting.

-Prior to and while performing these tests it is important to assess the patients level of conciseness and compare it against their baseline, and previous test results.
+Before and while performing these tests, assessing the patient’s conciseness level and comparing it against their baseline and previous test results is essential.